 Development shall be located in Economic Centers or Industrial and Service Trade Areas, or where appropriate, Villages as designated on the Regional Land Use Vision Map unless waived in accordance with ED1.3.
-For towns without a Land Use Vision Map or developments not designated on the Regional Land Use Vision Map, all DRIs shall meet the waiver requirements under ED1.3.
+For towns without a Land Use Vision Map, all DRIs shall meet the waiver requirements under ED1.3.
 This standard does not apply to residential subdivisions or wireless communication towers.